Sunday Wrap-Up for May 12, 2019

 Thanks for reading the Sunday Wrap-Up!
 This short message contains the lessons that were covered in our SPF Kids environments on Sunday as well as ways that you can discuss and apply these truths as a family this week!

-Our children learned about the Jacob and Rachel.
+Our children learned about the Red Sea crossing.

 Check this session’s Activity Page and Big Picture Card as well as the Gospel Project for Kids Family App for ways to interact with the Bible content this week.